FelixOnline/v2/content/articles/2010-11-11-forza-berlusconi-at-least-hes-living-la-dolce-vita.md

 subtitle: >
   Italy may be a ship full of holes but it refuses to sink and there’s no better captain than Silvio
 date: "2010-11-11 21:13:17 +0000"

 # Attributes from Felix Online V1
 id: "355"
 old_path: /politics/355/forza-berlusconi-at-least-hes-living-la-dolce-vita
 aliases:
  - /politics/355/forza-berlusconi-at-least-hes-living-la-dolce-vita
+imported: true
+comments:
+ - Berlusconi has just won a vote of confidence in the lower househttpwwwbbccouknewsworldeurope11992034

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true